dpopkov/notes/angular4java/Angular 10 hands on dbd7fded6ff04f5aae6cf7d70334ca74/Module 3 - Building a real site (part2) ca1a0f5907cd4de5812c4524a00406b4.md

 }
 ```

 Now we’re ready to save this room object.
-You’ll notice hat because of the way our application works, the room is being automatically updated in the backend.
+You’ll notice that because of the way our application works, the room is being automatically updated in the backend.
 But we’ll ignore that and do it properly.
 What we really want to do here is to call some method in the data service to save the room at this point.
 We’re going to come back and do that in a little while.

-## 126 Programmatically adding controls (11m)
+## 125 Programmatically adding controls (11m)

 Let’s now talk about the reason why we have had to switch to the active forms.
 And that is that we don’t know at design time how many layout options there are going to be.
 So we want to build up a set of values in the corresponding section of the page.
 It’s going to be a set of labels and inputs, one for each of the different layout types as defined in the enum, but at coding time we don’t know how many there are going to be, because that could change at some point in the future.
 We’re going to create some kind of loop to generate these controls.
 Let’s start building this and we’ll see what it looks like.